Calendar-Demo-Project/front/README.md

-# front
-Frontend part of app
+# Frontend part of the Calendar app